UniMath/largecatmodules/README.md

 - Modularity in the specific context of signatures and their models : `Signatures/Modularity`

-The fact that algebraic signatures are representable is already proved in a different setting in the Heterogeneous Substitution System package of UniMaths.
+The fact that algebraic signatures are representable is already proved in a different setting in the Heterogeneous Substitution System package of UniMath.
 The adaptation to our setting is carried out in the files : `Signatures/SigWithStrengthToSignature`, `Signatures/HssInitialModel` and `Signatures/BindingSig`.